 In this post, I will tell you everything you need to know about Backpacking Andalucía including where to go, what to do, what to eat, how to get around and where to stay.
 I will also give you some ideas and inspiration to help you devise your very own Andalucia itinerary.

 Best Time of Year To Visit Andalucia

-Spring is perhaps the best time to go.
+To my taste, Spring is perhaps the best time to go.
 The weather is just right and if you come at easter you can check out the austere Semana Santa festivities.
 Autumn also offers great weather and winter promises warm days and cooler evenings.
 A lot of elderly people from Northern Europe head to Spain for the winter.